 - Before you even leave your home, check the weather forecast on your travel dates.
 If CalTrans and CHP are telling you NOT to travel, do NOT travel.
 While most Lake Tahoe vacation rental agencies aren’t always flexible, we are one of the ones that will work with you as much as possible to ensure you still get your vacation and are able to play it safe.
 After all, we are locally owned and operated and we understand all the variables that come with life in a mountain town.

 - If you do not have 4WD and snow tires, you will need to abide by the chain controls.
 Learn how to put these on so that if you find yourself having to pull over before you go up the mountain, you know what you are doing.
 Also, and this is important, do not wait until you are half way up the mountain and in the midst of a blizzard to put your chains on.
 Do it before.
 If you do it in the middle you have very few places to safely pull off, if at all.
-Not to mention, it clogs up traffic even more and if someone tries to stop last second because they can’t see you from far away due to limited visibility, you run the risk of getting severely injured and causing an unnecessary car accident.
+Not to mention, it clogs up traffic even more and if someone tries to stop last second because they can’t see you from far away due to limited visibility, you run the risk of getting severely injured and PTSD after a car accident has taken place.

 - Even if you do have 4WD and snow tires, give other drivers plenty of space, go slow and avoid sudden braking, accelerations or turns.
 Just because your car is equipped for the weather doesn’t mean it is invincible.

 - You may think there is no need to stock up on snacks, beverages and activities when you are planning on going to the grocery store before checking in to your Lake Tahoe vacation rental, but you will want to be prepared in the event you are stuck in your car for a while.
 Last year, several weekend warriors did not heed the warning from CalTrans and CHP and tried making the commute to Tahoe during a storm.
-Many of those people were stuck in their vehicle for 24 hours due to ill prepared drivers, car accidents and traffic being held for avalanche control.
+Upon enquiry from some st louis car accident lawyers, I understood that many of those people were stuck in their vehicle for 24 hours due to ill prepared drivers, car accidents and traffic being held for avalanche control.
 So get a case or two of water depending on how many people are traveling, enough food to get your through 24 hours (it isn’t a regular occurrence, but it does happen), extra chargers for devices, warm clothes and blankets and all the necessary things if you have children traveling with you.

 Leaving the Mountain